nextcloud/documentation/admin_manual/maintenance/upgrade.rst

    .. note:: The ``occ`` command does not download ownCloud updates.
 You must first download
       and install the updated code (steps 1-3), and then ``occ`` performs the final upgrade steps.

-11. The upgrade operation takes a few minutes, depending on the size of your installation.
+11. The upgrade operation takes a few minutes to a few hours, depending on the size of your installation.
 When it is finished you will see a success message, or an error message that will tell where it went wrong.

 Assuming your upgrade succeeded, take a look at the bottom of your Admin page to verify the version number.
 Check your other settings to make sure they're correct.
 Go to the Apps page and review the core apps to make sure the right ones are enabled.
 Re-enable your third-party apps.
-Then apply strong permissions to your ownCloud directories (:ref:`strong-perms-label`).
+Then apply strong permissions to your ownCloud directories (:ref:`strong_perms_label`).

 Reverse Upgrade
 ---------------